 - overuse of the muscles by repetitive movements or exercise

-- Maintain a healthy body weight.
-Together with exercise, a nutritious diet will help avoid excess body weight and stress on your back
+- Together with exercise, eating a healthy diet can help avoid excess body weight and stress on your back